TECH3015/lectures/coursework-02.md

 * Why you chose a certain approach
 * How successful the outcome was

-Examples of what is meant here by an individual component of your website include a slideshow, a dropdown menu, an accordian display, an animated transition between pages, etc.
+Examples of what is meant here by an individual component of your website include a slideshow, a dropdown menu, a social media feed, data stored in the browser, an accordian display, an animated transition between pages, etc.

 ### Evaluation

-**Weighting:** 20% of the coursework mark

 Address the following points:

 * Evidence of code testing (e.g. all links work, media loads, the site is consistent across browsers) and the HTML has been validated.
 * Evidence and a breakdown of structured user testing and feedback.
 * Evaluate your work, with reference to testing where appropriate, and user feedback, describing:
-	* Your achievements, refer back to the original aims, explain any changes and why or how they were implemented.
-	* Any limitations of your web site
+	* Any limitations of your website
 	* Any improvements you would make to the site and why
 	* Any problems you encountered along the way, referencing any solutions you found or devised